12 Most Effective Time Management Techniques to Increase Productivity

 Reviewing the time you and your team spend on tasks throughout the day or week is a key part of time management in other ways, too.
 It gives you a leg-up by providing insight into how efficiently you and your team used resources for past projects, so you can plan future projects more efficiently knowing how much time and other resources you’ll need to complete specific tasks, and who is best suited for what tasks.

-Delegation is one of the best ways to take some of those things off your plate that are eating your time.
+Delegation is one of the best ways to get some of those things off your plate that are eating your time.
 If there’s someone you work with (or who works for you) that can do that task just as well or better, team up and ask for some help, particularly if you see that person’s schedule allows it.
 This isn’t confined to the work environment, either.
 Ask for help with tasks at home so you can get in a little more downtime.

 Also, learn to say no. If someone invites you to lunch and you know it’s going to end up as a two-hour social call, take a rain check for when you may have a little more time to spare.